-Map 3: Accessibility to Parkland
+Map 3 - Accessibility to Parkland

+3.15 A similar analysis of access to public parks and gardens is shown on Map 3/Annex2.
+It illustrates those parts of Cardonald that are within a 400m walk of open spaces that are identified as public parks and gardens on the Open Space Map, or are maintained as such by the Council.
+The larger, formal public parks and gardens are generally of good quality and are located in the east of the area.
+The spaces further to the north and west are generally smaller and of poorer quality, though none of them are at the bottom end of the quality scale.

+Combined Accessibility

+O Crown Copyright and database right 2017 All rights reserved OS Licence No. 100023370 You are not permitted to copy, sight corrise distribute or sed any of this data to third parties in any form.

+Map 4: Accessibility to potentially multifunctional open space > 0.3 ha
-3.14 Map 4/Annex 3 combines both maps and shows those parts of the LCA area which currently meet the accessibility standard by falling within a 400m walk of a publicly usable, and potentially multifunctional open space of an appropriate size (over 0.3 ha) in one of these two key open space categories.

-3.15 These indicative deficiencies in access can be combined with a map of population distribution to identify the major gaps in accessibility from people's homes, and where the priorities might be in terms of addressing the accessibility standard set out in SG6.
-Maps 5/6 and Annexes 4/5 illustrate population distribution and access deficiencies respectively.

-3.16 Map 6/Annex 5 illustrates that there are a few potential gaps in access to the two key categories of publicly usable open space considered to have the greatest potential to meet the Quality Standard (see Annex 10).
-The biggest gaps in residential accessibility appear to be in:
+- 3.16 Map 4/Annex 3 combines both maps and shows those parts of the LCA area which currently meet the accessibility standard by falling within a 400m walk of a publicly usable, and potentially multifunctional open space of an appropriate size (over 0.3 ha). - 3.17 These indicative deficiencies in access can be combined with a map of population distribution to identify the major gaps in accessibility from people's homes, and where the priorities might be in terms of addressing the accessibility standard set out in the draft OSS.
+Maps 5/6 and Annexes 4/5 illustrate population distribution and access deficiencies respectively. - 3.18 Map 6/Annex 5 illustrates that there are a few potential gaps in access to the two key categories of publicly usable open space considered to have the greatest potential to meet the Quality Standard set out in SG6.
+The Stage 2 LCA process should consider, as a priority, how to provide enhanced access to multifunctional and publicly usable open space from the following residential areas:

-- parts of Hillpark and Auldhouse;

-- parts of Cathcart;

-- large parts of Muirend; and

-- south-western parts of Kings Park/Croftfoot

-- 3.17 With the exception of Auldhouse, none of these gaps are in SIMD areas.
+- the western edges of Dumbreck and Pollokshields; - north-western Shawlands/Crossmyloof; - Mosspark; - large parts of Cardonald and Hillington; and - parts of Drumoyne, where there is a significant correlation with SIMD 15% most deprived datazones.